christosgalano/Chatroom-Server/README.md

 ## Functionality ##

-* Multiple clients can connect to the server
+* Multiple clients can connect to one server

 * In order for a client to connect to the server and use the chatroom they must first login - if a user with their username already exists - or create